sdr-li/SSH-VPN/README.md

 - assign proper IP address to the interface ``` sudo ip addr add 10.242.10.2/30 dev tun24 ```
 - bring up newly created interface ``` sudo ip link set tun24 up ```
 - create tunnel connection with the server - connect with ssh server - ``` ssh -i server/example/keys/example_user_0 example_user_0@ipofsshvpnserver -w24:101 ``` then provide password.
 Be aware, that for VPN users(vpn-users group), executing commands over SSH is not available, and was intentionally blocked with ``` ForceCommand /bin/false ``` inside **sshd_config** file

+Or instead of doing that, You can just run a scripts from *client/connection-script* in correct order...

 #### Using docker example